CRS And HIPEC

 This is a supra-major surgery indicated for certain cancers of the colon, rectum, appendix, ovary, mesothelioma, and pseudomyxoma peritonei.
 These cancers can spread inside the abdominal cavity, leading to tumor deposits on the peritoneum, the inner lining of the abdomen, and other organs and tissues, known as peritoneal metastases.

-In these patients our highly trained and specialized team can perform a surgical procedure known as cytoreductive surgery (CRS) and hyperthermic intraperitoneal chemotherapy (HIPEC) to achieve cure or long-term disease control.
+In these patients, our highly trained and specialized team can perform a surgical procedure known as cytoreductive surgery (CRS) and hyperthermic intraperitoneal chemotherapy (HIPEC) to achieve a cure or long-term disease control.
 During CRS, we aim to remove all visible tumour deposits in the abdominal cavity.
-This is achieved by a combination of peritonectomy (removal of the lining of the abdominal cavity) and organ resections (removal of parts of or whole organs).
+This is achieved by a combination of peritonectomy (removal of the lining of the abdominal cavity) and organ resection (removal of parts of or whole organs).
 The abdominal cavity is then washed for 60-90 minutes with a heated solution containing chemotherapy (HIPEC) to eliminate any microscopic tumour cells circulating in the abdominal cavity.